la2050/archive/_projects/2015/effective-drought-solutions.md

   collaborations other than the ones already mentioned are TBD.
 For the pilot project, it would be quite doable to start with 1 employee, a few volunteers and a willing landowner or government agency.
-'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': >-
-  $100,000 is sufficient to get the pilot program off the ground for the first year or two on a small scale, but to permanently implement the program county-wide it will take more.
-Additional funding can initially come from landowners in need of water, but ideally City Planners and the Department of Fish and Wildlife will jump on board to help take the project to a larger scale as it becomes evident that this is our best hope for drought recovery.
-'Please include a detailed budget of how you will use $100,000 to implement this project.': |-
-  $10,000 for acquiring the first beaver family for reintroduction.
-   $10,000 for acquiring basic beaver "training" tools (these also protect the surrounding infrastructure) and baffles (pipes that regulate water levels in beaver ponds).
-   $10,000 for consulting fees.
-Bring in a beaver expert to teach and implement proper procedure.
-   $20,000 to hire a temporary, part-time employee to track the results of the first beaver family, measure and monitor water volume, take soil samples, etc.
-   $50,000 buffer to continue with the project while further funding and approval are in the works.
 How do you plan to scale the success of your proposal?: >- Success will be scaled one beaver family at a time.
 Each family creates its own micro-oasis.
 Careful planning for where we place our first beaver colony